INFORMSJoC/2021.0343/README.md

         batch_size=BATCH_SIZE,      # int: The size of each batch )
 ```
-*Note: Like the customization for test problem (opt_prob), you can customize both experimental design (exp_design) and surrogate mode (surrogate) if and only if you inherite their parent classes, pySOT.ExperimentalDesign and pySOT.Surrogate, respectively.*
+*Note: Other experimental design methods (exp_design) and surrogate models (surrogate) are available in pySOT.
+Like the customization for test problem (opt_prob), you can also program and use your own exp_design and surrogate classes in RECAS, but they must inherit from the parent classes, pySOT.ExperimentalDesign and pySOT.Surrogate, respectively.*